htcheroportugal/Home-Assistant-Config-6/README.md

 <h4 align="left">Voice Control:</h4>
 <p align="left">I use a combination of Amazon Echo and Echo Dot's in conjunction with HA Cloud with its Alexa Intergration to enable voice control over most functions in the house.
 My wife hates the voice control (she wants to be the only female voice of control in our house) but my young boys love it.</p>
-* Light Control - LED Strips, Wall Switches and Bulb specific (Brightness, Colour, Warmth etc)
+* Light Control - LED Strips, Wall Switches and Bulb specific (Brightness, Colour, Warmth etc)</br>
-* Group Control - I can turn on/off all devices in a group e.g. "Alexa, turn off Downstairs" as we go to bed turns off all devices.
+* Group Control - I can turn on/off all devices in a group e.g. "Alexa, turn off Downstairs" as we go to bed turns off all devices.</br>